deckan/Pizza-Sales-Dashboard/README.md

 - The highest orders are recorded between Thursdays and Fridays, between the hour 12pm-13pm and 17pm-18pm
 - Classic pizza contributed the highest sales and order
 - The large pizza size generate the most revenue since it recorded the highest sales of all the pizza size and XX-Large has the least sales
+- The Classic Deluxe Pizza is the most selling pizza and Brie Carre Pizza has the worst sale of them all